TastyDucks/plate-finder/DEVLOG.md

 Inline CSS needs work, needs to be moved to a separate file and hand-written.
 Will ditch Bootstrap.

 Sometimes images fail to be base64 encoded: `Warning: Empty image received in encode_image_to_base64`.
 Need to validate that.

+Steps for tomorrow:
+- Switch to FastAPI to get OpenAPI spec?
+- CI/CD beyond what Railway provides?
+- Break out and refactor CSS, JS and static bundling?
+- Secondary image processing pipeline?
+- Fetch images from an object store?
+- User-uploadable images?
+- Benchmark models?

+Will sort these by impact and effort tomorrow morning.

+## 01:45

+`libGL.so.1` missing on Railway when loading OpenCV, some arm64/aarch64 issue I'm sure.

 Deployed MVP to <https://platefinder.space> via Railway.